sktime/sktime/docs/source/installation.rst

 Also, ARM-based processors have issues when installing packages distributed as source distributions instead of Python wheels.
-To avoid this issue when installing a package you can try installing it though conda or use a prior version of the package that was distributed as a wheel.
+To avoid this issue when installing a package you can try installing it through conda or use a prior version of the package that was distributed as a wheel.

 Other Startup Resources
 -----------------------